Direct laser acceleration in underdense plasmas with multi-PW lasers: a path to high-charge, GeV-class electron bunches

 Choosing the optimal width of the laser pulse is crucial for maximizing electron energies.
 If the laser pulse is too wide ($W_0 \gg y_{\rm{max}}$), the laser energy is used for the interaction with electrons beyond $y_{\rm{max}}$ that can not get accelerated by the most efficient first harmonic resonance.
-On the other hand, if the laser pulse is too narrow and electrons cannot oscillate at $y_{\rm{max}}$ they cannot get resonantly accelerated.
-This is disadvantageous for the acceleration because electrons with the potential to achieve the highest energies ($y_0\approx y_{\rm{max}}$) can not get accelerated.
-Therefore, the laser pulse is optimally focused when the laser waist and the channel width are matched to the oscillation distance $y_{\rm{max}}$, where the electron peak energy is the same as the maximum that can be achieved with the corresponding laser intensity.
+On the other hand, if the laser pulse is too narrow, electrons with the potential to achieve the highest energies ($y_0\approx y_{\rm{max}}$) can not get accelerated.
+Therefore, the laser pulse is optimally focused when the laser waist and the guiding channel width are matched to the oscillation distance $y_{\rm{max}}$.
 To ensure matched conditions, an optimal focal width for a given laser system can be estimated analytically.
-We take that the betatron oscillations amplitude should not exceed $y \sim W_0 / 1.2$, where the amplitude of the electric field is half of the maximum for a Gaussian pulse (the laser intensity is divided by 4).
+We take that the betatron oscillations amplitude should not exceed $y \sim W_0 / 1.2$, where the amplitude of the electric field is half of the maximum for a Gaussian pulse.
 This can be expressed in terms of the equation as $W_0/1.2 = y_{\rm{max}}(\omega_p,P)$, where the field amplitude $a_0$ was replaced by the laser power $\rm{P}$.
-The optimal focus is then achieved if the maximum amplitude of betatron oscillations given by the laser width is equal to maximum resonant distance $y_{\rm{max}}$ expressed by the Eq. (\ref{eq:y_res}).
+The optimal focus is then achieved if the maximum amplitude of betatron oscillations given by the laser width is equal to maximum resonant distance $y_{\rm{max}}$ expressed by Eq. (\ref{eq:y_res}).
+Preformed guiding channel prevents the laser diffraction and along with the self-focusing sets the upper limit on the laser waist.

-The channel width should be adjusted for stable laser guiding keeping the spotsize at the optimal value.

 Optimal focusing can be prescribed as a function of the laser power given by $\rm{P~[PW]}\simeq 2.2\times 10^{-5} a_0^2 W_0^2[\rm{\mu m}]/\lambda^2[\rm{\mu m}]$.
 The optimal value of the laser waist $W_0$ for a given laser power P and the plasma frequency $\omega_p$ satisfies the following equation